 Light and Color Art Show

-FUHS Advance Photo students will showcase their work at the Light and Color Art Show, hosted in the campus gallery Dec.
+FUHS Advanced Photo students will showcase their work at the Light and Color Art Show, hosted in the campus gallery Dec.
 5 from 6-8 p.m.
 Above is one of the show’s pieces called “Ultramarine” submitted by senior Dusty Wheeler.
 While setting up their yard on Halloween, Dusty took this self portrait while sitting next to a fog machine.
 “The lighting alongside the fog complemented each other,” Dusty said.
 “My thought was to immerse myself in the obscured luminosity which produced my final photo that you see here.”

 Ready for Launch!